-Rattlesnake Creek - Ashdown Gorge Trail is a 11.9 mile moderately trafficked point-to-point trail located near Cedar City, UT that features a river.
+Rattlesnake Creek - Ashdown Gorge Trail is a 11.9 mile moderately trafficked point-to-point trail located near Cedar City, Utah that features a river.
 The trail is rated as moderate and primarily used for hiking.

 Did the hike in 6 hrs, but felt very rushed.
 It's more like a 8-10 hr hike to view and enjoy all it has to offer.

 This 3,200 foot decent throught the Ashdown Gorge Wilderness area is a great location when the summer sun pushes daytime temperatures in the desert national parks above 100 degrees.
 I enjoyed the Rattlesnake portion of the hike.
 The Ashdown Gorge not so much, hiking below towering walls of weak limestone with ample evidence of fresh debris at you feet is a little unnerving.